AEB-labs/docs-sap-plugins/docs/Carrier Cloud for SAP®/sap-erp-s4-add-on/advanced-shipping/index.md

 ---
 ## API class /AEB/CL_PA_PB_CARRIER_BF

-Use the following classes for the complete API functionality of Carrier Cloud for SAP:
+Use the following classes to use the full API functionality of Carrier Cloud for SAP:

 **/AEB/CL_PA_PB_CARRIER_BF**